 Enhancing technical staff expertise in using data to identify public health issues and design solutions.
-As of 2019, the program has trained nearly 4,366 people from 16 low- and middle-income countries.
+As of 2019, the program has trained nearly 5,546people from 53 low- and middle-income countries.

 Strengthening practices, structures and policies to institutionalize widespread, high-quality data use.
-By building robust systems to monitor public health data, governments can use insights from those data to drive action to improve people’s health and lives.
+By building robust systems to monitor public health data, governments can use insights from those data to drive action to improve people’s health.

 Creating clear and compelling reporting of health data to enhance understanding of critical public health issues.
 Public health bulletins, data reports and digital data solutions—these are the means by which governments share public health data, alert stakeholders to health threats and communicate public health priorities.

 For more information visit https://www.d4hdataimpact.org.